 - The Taos Institute Advisor

-At the beginning of the program a Taos Institute Advisor will be assigned to all non-European students working with either Professor Rijsman or Hosking.
-European students working directly with either of these professors may consult with the other about their work.
-For American students working directly with Prof. Gergen, the assignment of an additional advisor will be optional.
+At the beginning of the program a Taos Institute Advisor will be assigned to each student.
 The important goal is to furnish a dialogic counterpart who can facilitate learning, research and writing in the area of focal concern to the participant.

 - The Teaching/Learning Process

-Communication within the "Program Team" (Consisting of a University Professor/Promoter, a Taos Advisor, and the candidate) will take place through the internet, telephone and the mail.
+Communication within the "Program Team" (Consisting of the Taos Advisor, Professor Gergen, Professor McNamee and the candidate) will take place through the internet, telephone and the mail.
 However, the participant should anticipate occasional visits to his or her thesis advisor, especially during the planning and dissertation completion stages.
-This may entail visits to the Netherlands.
-However, both Profs.
-Rijsman (Tilburg) and Hosking (Utrecht) also make periodic visits to the US, during which time they may be available for consultation.
 The Advisor will also be available for informal meetings throughout the program.
-The final oral examination and degree award ceremonies (typically a single, joyful event) will require the participant's travel to the Netherlands.
+The final oral examination and degree award ceremonies (typically a single, joyful event) will require the participant's travel to the corresponding Dutch or Belgian university conferring the degree.